 Formerly Jurassic Park: The Ride, the attraction is now upgraded with both the latest in technology and with the various characters and dinosaurs from the Jurassic World (sub)franchise.
 Take a boat ride in the fictitious Jurassic World amusement park, getting up and close and personal with such dinos as the Mosasaurus before flying off course into an encounter with the Indominus rex and rocketing down an 84-foot plunge.
 You will (still) get wet!

 Appropriate for tweens and up.
 Loud noises, dark spaces, and terrifying carnivorous dinosaurs.
 The indoor 84-foot hill is not for the faint of heart but is over in seconds.

 Crowd Patterns & Wait Times

 The escalators feeds guests directly into Jurassic World, but the ride’s massive boats efficiently handle crowds.
 Expect to wait 15 to 30 minutes on slower days and 70 to 180 minutes on busier ones.
-Despite modifiable splash levels, expect nonexistent waits on slower days and higher waits on hot ones.
+Expect lower waits on colder days and higher waits on hot ones.

 Length of Experience